Elementary School Handbook

 Field trips are designated for each grade level.
 Permission slips and information will be sent home prior to the trip.
 The permission slip and payment (if any) should be returned to your child’s classroom teacher as soon as possible.
 No student will be permitted to go on a field trip without a signed permission slip.
 No child will be denied the opportunity to go on a field trip because of its cost.
-If your child needs financial assistance in order to participate in a field trip or other school activity, please contact your school principal.
+If your child needs financial assistance in order to participate in a field trip or other school activity, please contact your school principal or school social worker.

 Students are advised to leave valuables at home.
-Lockers in elementary school are not secure and are not for storing valuable items.
+Lockers in elementary school are not secure and do not ensure the safety of& valuable items.
 The school district is not responsible for reimbursements to families if personal property is stolen.
 Items left in lockers at the end of the school year will be donated to charity.
 School lockers and student desks are the property of the school district and may be searched by school authorities.
 More information can be found under the Search Policy heading in back of this handbook.

 Labeling your child’s personal items increases the chance that lost personal items will be returned.
 Please label all items of clothing.
 Students always have access to the lost and found area at their school.
 Parents are encouraged to look through the lost and found items on conference days and times they visit the school.
 If you do not find a lost item, please ask in the office.
 Unclaimed items will be donated to charity at various times throughout the year with advance notice to families through school communications.